 USTelecom has also created a one-of-a-kind resource, the USTelecom Cybersecurity Toolkit, that pulls together direct links to important information and resources in one convenient location.
 USTelecom’s Cybersecurity Toolkit will help you better understand the technology and policy issues that are part of today’s cybersecurity landscape.

-USTelecom’s role in cybersecurity involves engaging government and industry stakeholders in a broad variety of initiatives.
-For example, our partnerships with DHS’s National Cyber Security Division and the National Communications Systems are designed to promote greater collaboration and cyber awareness and outreach among key stakeholders.
+USTelecom’s role in cybersecurity involves engaging government and industry stakeholders in a broad variety of cyber infrastructure resilience initiatives.
+For example, our partnerships within DHS’s Office of Cybersecurity and Communications (CS&C) and the DHS Office of Infrastructure Protection are designed to promote greater collaboration and cyber awareness and outreach among key stakeholders.
 The links below provide a comprehensive overview of current resources, best practices, and cybersecurity legislation.

 A single cyber-attack on an unsuspecting carrier could disable thousands of consumers’ communications services if delivered effectively.
 For a cyber-terrorist, this potential for mass disruption makes carriers and their affiliated industry members very appealing targets.

 Developing and promoting effective network and data defense capabilities is a top priority for our members.
 Database vulnerability assessment and penetration testing are other factors to consider, as well as scrutinizing internally developed software and applications.